Creating Clients for XML Web Services

 Create an instance of the proxy class in the client code.

-If anonymous access has been disabled for the Web application hosting the Web service, set theproperty of the proxy class.
+If anonymous access has been disabled for the Web application hosting the Web service, set the Credentials property of the proxy class.

 Call the method on the proxy class that corresponds to the Web service method with which you want to communicate.